TinyNova/elasticulize-cli/README.md

 Creates a template for a new migration.
 Using the `--name` parameter will suffix the file with that value of the parameter.
 This is used for your sanity when looking at a folder of migrations.

 Migrations can be sync or async.
 If you need to perform an async task, the function must return a promise.
-example:

-***20180929121903-create-users-index.js***
+example: ***20180929121903-create-users-index.js***

 Here is an example of a migration that creates an index.
-A client is passed to you function.
+A client is passed to your function.
 Up/Down expect a promise returned if performing an async task.
-Since client.indices.create/delete return a promise, so for ease of use, just return that.
+The methods `client.indices.create/delete` return a promise.
 ```javascript
 'use strict';
 module.exports = {